Thank you so much for joining, and thanks to Rush himself for letting me sub in for the day.

 And frankly, you know, most doctors and lawyers don't understand their insurance.

-If I may, doesn't that mean that our insurance policies are too complicated?
+Doesn't that mean, if I may, doesn't that mean that our insurance policies are too complicated?

 I mean, this is like the tax code.

-Well, I wouldn't wouldn't necessarily agree.
+Well, I wouldn't necessarily agree.

 The plans could be simplified easily.